 When to Visit the James Joyce Tower

 The best day to visit is the Dublin holiday known as Bloomsday after the main character in Ulysses.
-Every June 16th, Joyceans step out lively from here - as did Leopold Bloom on this day in 1904, the date now known as Bloomsday, and every year all things Joyce are celebrated on that day.
+Every June 16th, Joyceans step out lively from here - as did Leopold Bloom on this day in 1904, the date is now known as Bloomsday, and every year all things Joyce are celebrated on that day.

 However, since the Martello Tower, situated splendidly on a headland at Sandycove, does not only have a purely literary connection to the author of "Ulysses", you may come on other days as well.